 - Central heating or hot water thermostat

-- Washing machine, tumble dryer, fridge, freezer, vacuum cleaner or power tools
+- Washing machine, tumble dryer, fridge, freezer, vacuum cleaner, power tools, hair dryer, electrical appliances

 - Dimmer switches